-Tillerson Offers 'No Comment' On North Korea Missile Launch
+Rex Tillerson Has 'No Comment' on North Korea Missile Test

 Trump warned that if he cannot secure assistance from Beijing, the U.S. was prepared to handle North Korea on its own, though he declined to detail any specific actions Washington might take against Pyongyang.

-During his first diplomatic visits to both Seoul and Beijing in March, Tillerson stressed that, "the policy of strategic patience has ended," suggesting that the U.S. could consider a range of responses to North Korean aggression, including a possible pre-emptive strike.
+During his first diplomatic visits to both Seoul and Beijing in March, Tillerson stressed that "the policy of strategic patience has ended," suggesting that the U.S. could consider a range of responses to North Korean aggression, including a possible pre-emptive strike.
 "We are exploring a new range of diplomatic, security and economic measures,” Tillerson said.
 “All options are on the table."